20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 What not to bring to Vietnam?

-Avoid bringing expensive jewelry, excessive cash, politically sensitive materials.
-Or, drones without permits, or too many heavy clothes.
+Avoid bringing expensive jewelry, excessive cash, politically sensitive materials, drones without permits, or too many heavy clothes.

 Which city is better in Vietnam?

-Hoi An offers beauty, culture, cuisine, and relaxation for most visitors.
+Hoi An offers the best balance of beauty, culture, cuisine, and relaxation for most visitors.

 Is $100 a lot in Vietnam?